 The Rotary Club of Palo Alto Vocational Scholarships for the upcoming school year are intended to provide financial assistance to students who wish to enroll in an accredited vocational program at regional schools, such as the community colleges in San Mateo and Santa Clara counties.
 Eligible students will enroll in a program leading to a certificate or degree in a vocational field.
 For more [...]
 More

 The Pine Cone Foundation supports LD students who wish to attend a California community college.
-Once awarded a PCF scholarship, it’s a year-round support program that can total up to $5,500 over a three-year period.
-Students seeking associate, bachelor, technical and vocational degrees at one of 113 California-based community colleges can apply if they have documented learning disabilities, are [...]
+The PCF scholarship is an academic support program that can total up to $3,500 distributed over a 3 year period.
+Students seeking associate, bachelor, technical and vocational degrees at one of 113 California-based community colleges can apply if they have documented learning disabilities, are a [...]
 More

 The Pittsburgh Metropolitan Area Hispanic Chamber of Commerce (PMAHCC) realizes the substantial rewards of giving a way into educational opportunities to eager Hispanic students.
 PMAHCC supports scholarship funds of the Hispanic community in Pittsburgh and continues to give time and effort in the accumulation and security of their resources to benefit the continuous rise of the number of [...]
 More